shiroNaux/vaults/Software Engineering/Backup and Recovery/Recovery Objective.md

 RTO is a measure of the maximum amount of time a system, application, or function can be unavailable after a disaster or disruption before the impact on business operations becomes unacceptable.
 In other words, it represents the target time for restoring normal system operation after an interruption.

 ### RPO

+RPO mean Recovery Point Objective.

 RPO, on the other hand with RTO, is a measure of the maximum amount of data loss that an organization is willing to accept as a result of a disaster or disruption.
 It represents the point in time to which data must be recovered from backups in order to minimize the impact of an interruption.

+=> In summary, RTO is focused on the time it takes to restore systems, while RPO is focused on the data that may be lost.
+Both RTO and RPO are important metrics in disaster recovery planning, as they help organizations ensure that they have a plan in place to quickly resume operations and minimize data loss in the event of a disaster.